Esri/jsapi-resources/esm-samples/jsapi-vue/README.md

-# ArcGIS API for JavaScript with Vue and Vite
+# ArcGIS Maps SDK for JavaScript with Vue and Vite

 This repo demonstrates how to use [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with [Vite](https://vitejs.dev/guide/) using a [Vue.js](https://vuejs.org/) template.